daferpi/GithubReposApp/README.md

 # GithubReposApp
-Swift application to try MVPP pattern an clean architecture
+Swift application to try MVPP pattern and clean architecture